-- No holes, slits, or tears displaying skin are allowed. - No shirts/blouses/dresses that foster an inappropriate or disruptive atmosphere.
-(No tube/tank tops, halters, half-shirts, crop-tops with split sides or shirts with split sides.)

-- Sleeveless garments with straps must not be less than the width of a dollar bill measured from the shoulder joint. - Hooded sweatshirts are acceptable.
+- No holes, slits, or tears displaying skin are allowed.
+Top layer of all clothing must meet dress code. - No shirts/blouses/dresses that foster an inappropriate or disruptive atmosphere.
+(No tube/tank tops, halters, half-shirts, crop-tops with split sides or shirts with split sides.) - Sleeveless garments with straps must not be less than the width of a dollar bill measured from the shoulder joint. - Hooded sweatshirts are acceptable.
 (Hoods cannot be worn in buildings.) - Any shirt not tucked in must cover the belt-line at all times.